Kaleida Health offering temporary voluntary furloughs to employees

-The furloughs are targeted at areas in the organization that have been hardest hit by the COVID-19 pandemic, like elective surgeries and clinic workers.
-All employees who do take the furlough will not be terminated, according to the healthcare system.
+The furloughs are targeted at areas in the organization that have been hardest hit by the COVID-19 pandemic, such as elective surgeries and clinic workers.
+All employees who do take the furlough will not be terminated, according to the health-care system.

+“Our members have tirelessly responded to the extraordinary demands of the pandemic in order to ensure the best possible treatment for every patient who has entered a Kaleida Health facility since this crisis began unfolding,” said Cori Gambini, president of CWA Local 1168.

-The healthcare system said over the last 60 days it's suffered from the cutbacks on elective surgeries and has spend $15 million on PPE preparing for a surge in COVID-19 cases.
+The health-care system said over the last 60 days it's suffered from the cutbacks on elective surgeries and has spent $15 million on PPE preparing for a surge in COVID-19 cases.

 RELATED: With expanded COVID-19 testing rolling out in WNY, Cuomo says, 'We need more'